thatcherfreeman/utility-dctls/README.md

 **Draw Crosshairs**: Toggles whether the crosshair is drawn in the frame for the endpoints of the line.

+**Log Luminance**: Toggles whether the luminance dimension is log2 scaled, so the grid ends up being in 1-stop increments with mid gray being represented by a dashed line.

 **Scope Type**: Indicate what kind of scope to draw for the sampled pixels.